Capstone Project for the UC San Diego Interaction Design Certificate

 In these two scenarios, the task assistant helps users manage their progress, finds time in their busy schedule to complete the task, and upon completion of milestones, rewards users with in-app incentives.

-Using her storyboards as inspiration, she designed two paper prototypes from Post-its and paper cutouts, for a total of 36 “screens”.
+Using my storyboards as inspiration, I designed two paper prototypes from Post-its and paper cutouts, for a total of 36 “screens”.

 Prototype 1 focused on manual input, while Prototype 2 focused on a chat-based experience.
 Here are snapshots of the prototypes:

-Next, Jade walked through the prototypes to prepare them for user feedback.
+Next, I prepared the prototypes for user feedback.

-After making minor revisions, Jade shared her paper prototypes in person and online through Google Hangouts, and evaluated her classmates’ prototypes.
-Jade and her classmates provided each other with feedback based on Jakob Nielsen’s Heuristics, along with the heuristic violated and the severity of the violation.
+After making minor revisions, I shared my paper prototypes online and in person for feedback, while evaluating my classmates’ prototypes.
+My classmates and I provided each other with feedback based on Jakob Nielsen’s Heuristics, with an emphasis on the heuristic violated and the severity of the violation.

 Here are a few highlights from the hearty list of feedback: